 As for me, I’m slowly learning how to streamline what I want from life and how all the different components of my backpack could combine to work together; without the need for constantly taking on additional loads.
 I still have a long way to go, but I’m getting there.
 It’s all about the baby steps.

 So, I have a very specific goal for the New Year, and it’s this: remembering that it’s not cheating to take time out.
 Our backpacks don’t have to be surgically attached to us 24/7: we can pop them down and walk away for a short-while, and we can even temporarily take things out of them, should we need to.
 Easier said than done, I know, but the option is there.
 And for goodness’ sake, may this be the year that we all learn that resting up and taking care of ourselves is an equally significant part of the process.

 Messing with your health is a risky game, and take it from me, the consequences just aren’t worth it.
 And if that realisation is the alternative to ending up splat on the floor, like the Turtle of Overexertion that my best friend conjured up so vividly, then personally, I think the time has come to act upon it.

 I’m going to do my best not to compromise on any of my ambitions for the future, but by this time next year, I hope I’ll be achieving a better balance and taking care of myself in the process as well.
 And I reckon that’s a goal that everybody carrying their own loads in this day and age could benefit from keeping in mind too.

-So here’s to a new beginning and championing not only our achievements, but our self-care as well.
+So here’s to a new beginning and championing not only our achievements, but the efforts we make to look after ourselves as well.
 Whatever weight you’re carrying in your backpack, I hope you know that you’re absolutely doing enough.
-May your loads be non-cumbersome, and your dreams be fulfilled.
+You are enough.